dejmedus/arc-boosts/README.md

 ### How to add a boost

-1. On Arc browser go to arc://boost/new
+1. Go to target website
-2. Select a template (Style, Replace, Inject, or Custom)
+2. cmd+t "new boost"
-3. Enter the URL of the targeted website
+3. Click Code
-4. Copy in the boost
+4. Copy in the boost to CSS tab

 ----